oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 #### <a id="RequestingStreamProperties" href="#RequestingStreamProperties">11.2.4.1 Requesting Stream Properties</a>

-If the property being requested has type `Edm.Stream` (see [OData-URL, section "Addressing a Property"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaProperty)), the media type of the response is the media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
+If the property being requested has type `Edm.Stream` (see [OData-URL, section 4.6](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part2-url-conventions.html#AddressingaProperty)), the media type of the response is the media type of the stream, subject to content type negotiation based on the [`Accept`](#HeaderAccept) header of the request.
 The response body is the octet-stream that represents the raw